 Anterior ischemic optic neuropathy rarely affects both eyes at the same time.
-This condition is characterized by sudden visual loss and often altitudinal visual field defects.
+This condition is characterized by sudden visual loss and, often, altitudinal visual field defects.
 Among the toxic optic neuropathies, methanol toxicity may present with pronounced disc swelling.
-Other toxins produce minimal or mild bilateral mild disc edema.
+Other toxins produce minimal or mild bilateral disc edema.
 Neuroretinitis, an idiopathic inflammatory (possibly bacterial, viral, or postviral) condition, may rarely affect both eyes simultaneously and can easily be mistaken for papilledema.
-Within days to weeks of onset, a distinctive macular star or hemi-star develops.
-Cat-scratch disease caused by Bartonella henselae is considered a common cause.
-Optic nerve inflammation (for example, due to sarcoidosis or lupus) may result in bilateral optic disc edema; depressed visual acuity would distinguish these entities from papilledema.
-At times, inflammation or infiltration may affect only the peripheral optic nerve, in which case visual acuity will be normal.
-Under these circumstances, these inflammatory conditions can mimic papilledema.
+Within days to weeks of onset, a distinctive macular star or hemi-star often develops.
+Cat-scratch disease, which is caused by Bartonella henselae, is considered a common cause of neuroretinitis.
+Optic nerve inflammation (eg, due to sarcoidosis or lupus) may result in bilateral optic disc edema.
+Depressed visual acuity should help to differentiate these entities from papilledema, although they may spare visual acuity.
 MRI should reveal enhancement of inflamed or infiltrated optic nerves.
 Discovery of a normal opening pressure on lumbar puncture is another important differentiating feature (except in the case of concurrent meningitis that also produces elevated intracranial pressure).

-If MRI and MR venography are unremarkable, lumbar puncture should be performed with 3 goals in mind: (1) complete evaluation of the cerebrospinal fluid content, including cytology and flow cytometry; (2) measurement of the opening pressure in the lateral decubitus position; and (3) determination of headache improvement in the 24 to 48 hours following the lumbar puncture.
-If imaging and cerebrospinal fluid contents are normal and elevated opening pressure (greater than 20 cm H20 in a thin patient, 25 cm H20 in an obese patient, or 28 cm H2O in a pediatric patient) is confirmed, a diagnosis of isolated elevated intracranial pressure is established (93; 03).
-If causative medications have been excluded, the patient may be diagnosed with idiopathic intracranial hypertension.
+Lumbar puncture is usually performed with three goals in mind: (1) evaluation of the cerebrospinal fluid contents, including cytology and flow cytometry; (2) measurement of the opening pressure in the lateral decubitus position; and (3) determination of headache improvement in the 24 to 48 hours following the lumbar puncture.
+If imaging and cerebrospinal fluid contents are normal and opening pressure is elevated (greater than 20 cm H2O in a thin patient, 25 cm H2O in an obese patient, or 28 cm H2O in a pediatric patient), a diagnosis of elevated intracranial pressure is established (78; 02).

 With successful treatment of an underlying disorder, intracranial pressure may return to normal and papilledema may subside.
-In idiopathic intracranial hypertension, the goals of therapy are to alleviate symptoms and to preserve visual function.
+In idiopathic intracranial hypertension, the most common cause of papilledema in clinical practice, the goals of therapy are to alleviate symptoms and to preserve visual function.
 An indirect result of these goals is often resolution of papilledema, but such resolution is not a primary objective.
-Treatment options fall into 3 primary categories: (1) weight loss; (2) medical treatment; and (3) surgical treatment.
+Treatment options for idiopathic intracranial hypertension fall into three primary categories: (1) weight loss; (2) medical treatment; and (3) surgical treatment.

 Medical treatment.
-Acetazolamide is a potent carbonic anhydrase inhibitor that decreases cerebrospinal fluid production (89).
-A typical initial acetazolamide dose is 250 mg to 500 mg twice per day.
+Acetazolamide is a potent carbonic anhydrase inhibitor that decreases cerebrospinal fluid production.
+A typical initial acetazolamide dose is 500 mg twice per day.